 When, as a member of the faculty, she asked why she was not getting raises like the other faculty members; she was told she didn't need them, because she was married.
 When she tried to get a bank loan to purchase a car, after she was sure she had a summer job which would earn her enough to repay the loan, she again ran into a blank wall.

 Access to scholarships and fellowships was an important factor in her life.
-Lois's father was a faculty member of Rensselaer Polytechnic Institute (RPI).
+Lois's father was a faculty member of Rensselaer Polytechnic Institute (RPI), where she was inducted into the recognized as in the Alumni Hall of Fame in September 2003.
 Her parents had borrowed the money to send her older sister to Russell Sage College, but were in no position to do the same for her.

 As she was growing up, she had wanted to become a doctor; but the expense of medical school made this an unrealistic goal.
 She wanted to become an aviatrix, but knew there was not much career future in emulating Amelia Earhart.